k2view-academy/K2View-Academy/academy/Training_Level_1/05_LU_Enhancements/05_LU_Enhancements_Quiz.md

 Which of the following statements is certainly true ?

-A: Enrichment functions are functions without Input/Output parameters that are used to insert, update, or delete LU tables' data .
+A: Enrichment functions are functions without Input/Output parameters that are used to insert, update, or delete LU tables' data.

-B: Multiple enrichment functions can be attached to any of the LU's tables
+B: Multiple enrichment functions can be attached to any of the LU's tables.

-C: Enrichment functions operate only after all LU tables populations are executed
+C: Enrichment functions operate only after all LU tables populations are executed.

-D: All the above
+D: All the above.

 (***Solution 4: D ***).